JiscRDSS/Canonical-data-model/Data-Model/Background/readme.md

 # RDSS Concept Model

-The file in this folder can be viewed using [StarUML](http://staruml.io/).

 Please note that this document was prepared in 2017 during the early development of the canonical data model and serves as background only.
 The [latest version](https://github.com/JiscRDSS/rdss-canonical-data-model/tree/master/Data-Model) (and all previous semantically versioned iterations) are available in the main folder.